 These ethnic Greeks, who once lived in large numbers along the shores of the Marmara Sea that connects the Black Sea to the Aegean Sea, which separates Turkey’s Asian and European parts, saw much tragedy in and around their communities.

 Population exchange between Greece and Turkey

-From 1919 until 1922 their prosperity and peaceful way of life came to a bitter end following the Greek Genocide at the hands of the Ottomans, neo-Turks and Kemalists, when their fate was sealed following negotiations at Lausanne resulting in the Exchange of Populations between Greece and Turkey.
-But the story does not end there.
+From 1919 until 1922, their prosperity and peaceful way of life came to a bitter end following the Greek Genocide at the hands of the Ottomans, neo-Turks, and Kemalists, when their fate was sealed following negotiations at Lausanne which resulted in the exchange of populations between Greece and Turkey.
+However, the story does not end there.

-The Karamanlides were an exception throughout the Greek communities of Turkey who all supported Greece during these dark years where nearly 400,000 ethnic Greeks were murdered.
+The Karamanlides were an exception throughout the Greek communities of Turkey.
+They all supported Greece during these dark years when nearly 400,000 ethnic Greeks were murdered.
 However, the Karamanlides community was largely indifferent to both Greek and Turkish governments.

-Moreover, not only did the Karamanlidi remain neutral in the 1920s, some of them even demanded to establish a separate Orthodox church from the Greek Orthodox Church.
-Then in 1922, 72 orthodox spiritual leaders gathered in Kayseri with the support of the government in Ankara and announced the foundation of the Turkish Orthodox Church.
+Moreover, not only did the Karamanlides remain neutral in the 1920s but some of them even demanded the establishment of a separate Orthodox Church from the Greek Orthodox Church.
+Then, in 1922, seventy-two orthodox spiritual leaders gathered in Kayseri with the support of the government in Ankara and announced the foundation of the Turkish Orthodox Church.

-Some of them managed to stay behind and live in Turkey until this day, while the vast majority lives in Greece, followed by a notable diaspora in Western Europe and North America.
+Some of them have managed to remain in Turkey to this day while the vast majority live in Greece, followed by a notable diaspora in Western Europe and North America.